metagenome-atlas/atlas/docs/usage/getting_started.rst

 Atlas builds on snakemake.
 We designed the command line interface in a way that additional snakemake arguments can be added to an atlas run call.

 For instance the ``--profile`` used for cluster execution.
-Other handy snakemake command line arguments include.
+Other handy snakemake command line arguments include:

  ``--keep-going``, which allows atlas in the case of a failed job to continue with independent steps.

+ ``--report``, which allows atlas to generate a user-friendly run report (e.g., by specifying ``--report report.html``).
+This report includes the steps used in the analysis workflow and the versions of software tools used at each step.
+See discussions `#523 <https://github.com/metagenome-atlas/atlas/discussions/523>`_ and `#514 <https://github.com/metagenome-atlas/atlas/discussions/514))>`_.

 For a full list of snakemake arguments see the `snakemake doc <https://snakemake.readthedocs.io/en/stable/executing/cli.html#all-options>`_.